quenio/cml/cml-specification/README.md

-# Specification Process
+# Language Specification Process

-The process to specify the language:
+For each language feature, the specification process follows the following steps:
-- Define grammar.
+- Define production rules of the grammar.
-- Generate (concrete) syntax tree from grammar.
+- Generate (concrete) syntax tree from production rules.
 - Define model (abstract syntax tree).
 - Generate ModelSynthesizer interface and contract scaffolding from grammar.
 - Define contracts of ModelSynthesizer.